Skishoeing’s roots run in two tracks (like skis!).

 In 2005 I started a documentary project on traditional skiers in the Chinese Altai Mountains, pretty much in the center of Eurasia.
 There are still a few pockets of skiers in this area that use traditional skis: for travel, caring for their domestic animals, and hunting and trapping.
 Ten years and nine trips later I am still actively documenting these skiers in the Altai Mountains.

 As a western skier with a fair amount of backcountry experience, I had a lot of preconceptions going into the Altai in 2005.
 On the one hand I was genuinely captivated by this really ancient form of skiing, still practiced.
 But as a western skier I was quite sure the skiing would be rudimentary, closer to slogging around on snowshoes then gliding on skis.
 I was confident that we would have a big advantage over the local skiers in speed, performance, and versatility, in both the uphill and downhill skiing.
 After all we had the latest in backcountry gear and between the 3 of us, a lot of experience touring in various places around the world.
-Like most of us in the west, I was also quite stuck in the western linear view of progress, neatly running in a straight line from ancient to modern.
+Like most of us in the west, I was also quite stuck in the western linear view of progress, neatly running in a straight (and ascending) line from ancient to modern.

 Utilitarian skiing was more rooted in practicality – skis were used only where necessary for getting around in deep snow.
 Hunting, transportation, reindeer herding and often the most basic chores of subsistence in the northern winters were assisted by or even depended on skis.
 In marginal snow areas, skis often gave way to snowshoes; less efficient, but they were much easier to make and use when only needed on occasion(North America was the exception, as skis were never used in the traditional cultures of North and South America).
 For skis to be worth the extra investment in time to learn and build, they needed to glide, but also to travel effectively in the terrain and conditions of the area.
 In places like the Altai, where there was a large amount of up and down, skis evolved to balanced gliding with climbing, often steeply, as well as breaking trail in what was generally deep unconsolidated snow.
 Skis with permanent skins were the perfect compromise for this.